careBT/carebt_core/docs/tutorial/simple_sequence.rst

         s1 -> s1c4
    }

-The first two generate two random numbers, the third one adds them together and the last one prints the result.
+The first two nodes generate two random numbers, the third one adds them and the last one prints the result.

 Create a file named ``simple_sequence.py`` with following content.